 Find out more in our article Breastfeeding: 7 Tips For Keeping Your Confidence.

-You might feel discouraged if you’ve occasionally or regularly topped-up with expressed breast milk or formula after breastfeeds.
+You might feel discouraged if you’ve occasionally or regularly topped up with expressed breast milk or formula after breastfeeds.
 Although it takes time, nearly all breastfeeding problems can be solved.

-If you decide to partly or fully formula feed your baby, here are some important tips to get you going in How To Get Started With Baby Formula In 6 Easy Steps.
+If you decide to partly or fully formula feed your baby, there are some important tips to get you going in How To Get Started With Baby Formula In 6 Easy Steps.

 Sleeping and settling your 3 week old baby

 You might start to feel you’re doing something wrong.
-Although it might sound as though you’ll get more sleep by formula feeding your baby, research shows breastfeeding mothers get more sleep!
+Although it might sound as though you’ll get more sleep by formula feeding your baby, research shows breastfeeding mothers get more sleep.